-The third season of the NAB AFL Women’s League explodes into action on February 2nd and using the information in this guide you will be able to watch every home-and-away match, as well as the Grand Final LIVE.
+The new season of the AFL Women’s League is now underway, with 14 teams battling out for a place in April’s Grand Final.
+Using the information in this guide you will be able to watch every home-and-away match, including the Grand Final, Live and On Demand.

 Don’t Forget the Men’s AFL

 The women’s league will coincide with the annual Men’s 2021 AFL pre-season, the Community Series, formerly known as the Challenge, which will run from February 18 to March 7, LIVE on Fox Footy and likewise available on Kayo Sports.
 Fans will be treated to unprecedented pre-season coverage, with Fox Footy and Kayo Sports delivering 18 matches across February and March – live and exclusive.

 The pre-season action will be immediately followed by the live airing of the 2021 AFL premiership season, which kicks off on Thursday, the 18th of March, with every match in every round broadcast on Live Foxtel and Kayo Sports.

 The free-to-air AFLW 2021 broadcaster will once again be Channel Seven, and as shown in the schedule below, the network will air three games nationally per week live, including all the non-Victorian clubs’ matches into their respective local markets.
 Network Seven will also offer a limited number of matches across the free 7Mate online app, while the Pay-TV AFL Women’s League rights belong to Foxtel, and will be televised on the Fox Footy channel, as well as the Kayo Sports streaming service which is currently offering a 14 day free trial.